Onyz107/dnsspoofer/README.md

 0.0.0.0 dns.quad9.net
 ```

-Once the browser fails to reach its DoH endpoint multiple times, it *may* fallback to the system resolver, at which point DNSspoofer can intercept traffic normally.
+This is unformally called a **DNS bootstrap attack**.

+Not a real bypass.
+Use at your own risk.

 ---

-### Important Warnings

-This approach is **not reliable** and **not universal**:

-* Some browsers **never fallback** (or only after restart)
-* Some cache DoH failures aggressively
-* Some apps pin IPs or certificates
-* Future updates may remove fallback entirely

-This is called a ***DNS bootstrap attack*** and it is **not a real DoH bypass**, just a **behavioral downgrade attack** that depends on client implementation details.s

-> Treat this as a convenience trick, not a core feature.

----

 ## Security Disclaimer

-This software is intended **for educational, research, and authorized security testing purposes only**.

-DNSspoofer actively intercepts and modifies network traffic.
-Running it on networks, systems, or devices **without explicit authorization** may be illegal and unethical.
-The author and contributors **do not condone** unauthorized interception, manipulation, or disruption of network communications.

-By using this tool, you acknowledge that:
-* You are **legally permitted** to test the target network.
-* You understand the **operational and legal risks** of DNS spoofing.
-* You accept **full responsibility** for any damage, data loss, service disruption, or legal consequences resulting from its use.

-This project is provided **“as is”**, without warranty of any kind.
-Use responsibly.
+For **authorized testing only**.

+This tool intercepts and modifies network traffic.
+Using it without explicit permission is illegal.
+You are responsible for what you do with it.

 If you don’t have permission, **don’t be an asshole**.

----

-## TODO
-* Add DNSSEC support
-* Handle DNS over TCP
-* Handle DoH/DoT properly